ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

-The first dice has to show 2, as it both even and prime, and the probability of this is 1/6.
-The second dice also has to show 2, so the chance that the both show 1 is 1/6 x 1/6 = 1/36 = 0.03.
+The first dice has to show 2, as it is both even and prime, and the probability of this is 1/6.
+The second dice also has to show 2, so the chance that the both show 2 is 1/6 x 1/6 = 1/36 = 0.03.
 :::

-Next, take a look at this puzzle posed by Presh Talwalkar of the excellent Mind Your Decisions, and then answer the question in the video, repeated below.
-It’s a question from the Amazon interview process, so it is supposed to make you think.
+Next, take a look at this puzzle posed by Presh Talwalkar of the excellent Mind Your Decisions video channel, and then answer the question in the video, repeated below.
+It’s a question from the Amazon interview process, so it is designed to make you think.

 @[youtube](wjsG2Os0--o?end=22&rel=0)